csjx/realtime-data/docs/source/user/user-guide.rst

 Replicating Instrument Data Streams
 ===================================

 When each of the instrument drivers on the Kilo Nalu array are connected to the shore station DataTurbine, each data stream should then be replicated to the campus DataTurbine.
 The DataTurbine software ships with a small graphical administrative program called `rbnbAdmin` to manage the data streams.
-This program can be run from your workstation if you have downloaded it and have installed Java, but these instructions will describe how to use the administrative program on the BBL campus server.
+This program can be run from your workstation if you have downloaded it and have installed Java, but these instructions will describe how to use the administrative program on the campus server.
 First, connect to the campus server as the `kilonalu` user using VNC as described in section 1.10.1 in this guide.
 Open a terminal by right-clicking on the red Redhat Linux desktop background, and choosing the `Open terminal` menu item.
 In the terminal, issue the following command
 ::